YusufbekIbragimov/LottieSwipeRefreshLayout/README.md

 ```
 ## Warning !!!
 You have to use only one view in LottieSwipeRefreshLayout and add layout type to your content view.
-There are three layout type available: [TOP_VIEW, CONTENT]
+There are two layout type available: [TOP_VIEW, CONTENT]

 ## Finally